-LMDC's planning activities focus on the administration of the competition and planning for the memorial.
+LMDC's planning activities over the next year will focus on the administration of the competition and planning for the memorial.

 LMDC's administration activities include and will continue to include extensive public information and coordination activities relating to the LMDC planning work.
 As part of its coordination activities, LMDC serves as a facilitator of outreach and discussions between affected communities as well as the public at large and government agencies and officials.
-LMDC's public information work will continue to include: public meetings and hearings; periodic printed newsletters and reports; an up-to-date, comprehensive, and interactive website (www.RenewNYC.com); extensive electronic communications; and other public outreach and participation efforts.
+LMDC's public information work will continue to include: large scale public meetings and hearings; periodic printed newsletters and reports; an up-to-date, comprehensive, and interactive web site (www.RenewNYC.com); extensive electronic communications; and other public outreach and participation efforts.
 In addition, LMDC continues to maintain its network of community contacts through its advisory councils.